Opening up a lot more doors

 What can I do for £5000?

 This opens up a lot more doors.
 For example the British Autotest Championship is within your grasp, including the cost of an Autotest ‘Special’ at around £1000.
 Don’t forget that you will need a trailer to get it to and from events, though.

 Sprints and Hill Climbs also come into this budget as there are categories for standard road cars and lightly modified road-going road cars.
-Entry fees are around £85 per event and you will also need a Competition Licence and Motorsport UK compliant helmet and fireproof overalls.
+Entry fees are around £100 per event and you will also need an RS Inter Club Competition Licence as a minimum and Motorsport UK compliant helmet and fireproof overalls.

 You could start circuit racing, for example with 750 Motor Club’s Stock Hatch and MR2 Championships, while on the drag racing front you have the budget to buy a second-hand drag racer for the Pro E.T. series, which will entail tearing down the strip in around 10 seconds.